 For more details, including definitions, roles and responsibilities, refer to The Guide to the Private Sponsorship of Refugees Program which may be obtained by visiting the Publications section under "Resources" in our website in the Publications section.
 See "How to Contact CIC" at the end of this guide.

-The Application Process - Sponsorship Agreement Holders
+The Application Process - Group of five